 Having other photographers around us can be a distraction and may cause you or your guests to look at the wrong camera at the wrong time and spoil the photographs we are taking for you.
 We will give everyone some time to take their own photos during the group shots and we are happy to give them some help if they have any questions.

 Our number one rule is that no one sees the wedding photos before the bride and groom.
-The images will be available for viewing when you return from the honeymoon (or about two weeks after the wedding day).
+The images will be available for viewing about three weeks after your wedding day.
 Until then anyone asking us for a sneak preview will be disappointed.